Fantasia and Fugue in C minor, BWV 537: Background of Composition

 During his life, Bach had two tenures in Weimar, then a town with a population of only about 5000, but possessing a strong cultural tradition.
 His second tenure began in 1708, when he left a post as a church organist in Mühlhausen to serve as an organist in the chapel of Weimar's ruling duke, Wilhelm Ernst.
 He composed many of his organ works at Weimar, including the Orgelbüchlein, concerto transcriptions, and some fugues, although in the case of Bach's fugues it is often difficult to identify when they were composed.

 Analysis

 The combined length of the fantasia and the fugue is about eight minutes; the fantasia is written in 6/4 time, while the fugue is in 2/2.
 The fantasia of the piece is quite lush and very ornate, consisting of two unequal halves that both feature the same two basic musical ideas, an imitative dotted-rhythm tune, and a leaping eighth-note form, which is also in imitation, initiated by the pedals.
 Unlike many of its contemporaries, it features no cadenza-like passage in which performers could show off their virtuosity.
-The fugue uses a steady theme four times in a row that can be easily recognised each time that it reappears.
+The fugue uses a steady theme which repeats the same note four times in a row, and so can be easily recognised each time that it reappears.
 The total length of the fugue is 130 contrapuntal bars.